njosselyn13/Ens-Stat-Ind-Mods/README.md

 Link to paper: https://ieeexplore.ieee.org/abstract/document/10020767

+Nicholas Josselyn, Biao Yin, Ziming Zhang, and Elke Rundensteiner, "An Empirical Study of Domain Adaptation: Are We Really Learning Transferable Representations?", 2022 IEEE International Conference on Big Data, Special session on Machine Learning on Big Data,2022.

 ## Introduction

 This code was used to produce results for the above paper title.
 Codes are provided for reproducibility of results.
 Included here will be: